- GDP (PPP):

 - FDI Inflow:

-Tonga’s economic freedom score is 63.1, making its economy the 76th freest in the 2018 Index.
-Its overall score has increased by 0.1 point, with significant improvements in fiscal health and judicial effectiveness offsetting lower scores for the government integrity, government spending, and property rights indicators.
-Tonga is ranked 17th among 43 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+Tonga’s economic freedom score is 57.7, making its economy the 108th freest in the 2019 Index.
+Its overall score has decreased by 5.4 points, a significant decline precipitated by sharply lower scores for government spending, labor freedom, monetary freedom, and trade freedom.
+Tonga is ranked 23rd among 43 countries in the Asia–Pacific region, and its overall score is now below the regional and world averages.

-Although the government hopes that Tonga’s small, open island economy will attract investment and develop a larger private sector, the dominance of the public sector thwarts economic dynamism, and institutional capacity is weak.
+Reconstruction will dominate economic activity in 2019 in the wake of Cyclone Gita, the worst storm to hit Tonga in 60 years.
+The government hopes to attract investment to the small, open island economy to develop a larger private sector, but the public sector’s dominance thwarts economic dynamism, and institutional capacity is weak.
 The judicial system is inefficient and lacks transparency.
 A lack of commitment to fully open markets impedes investment growth.
 The state’s oversized role in the economy crowds out private-sector development.
-Despite improved oversight of government expenditures, Tonga’s public debt poses a challenge to fiscal sustainability.

 The archipelagos of the Friendly Islands were united in 1845.
 The Kingdom of Tonga, the South Pacific’s last Polynesian monarchy, withdrew from British protection and became fully independent in 1970.
-The royal family, hereditary nobles, and a few other landholders control politics.
-Tonga held its first elections in 2010 under its newly formed constitutional monarchy.
-The Democratic Party of the Friendly Islands won a plurality in parliament, and Lord Siale’ataongo Tu’ivakano became Tonga’s first elected prime minister.
-In 2014 elections, the DPFI retained power but elected a new prime minister, ‘Akilisi Pohiva.
-The economy depends on agriculture (e.g., squash, vanilla beans, and yams) as well as tourism and fish exports.
+The royal family of King Tupou VI, hereditary nobles, and a few other landholders control politics.
+Tonga held its first elections in 2010 under a newly formed constitutional monarchy.
+The Democratic Party of the Friendly Islands (DPFI) won a plurality in parliament.
+In the 2014 elections, the DPFI retained power but elected a new prime minister, ‘Akilisi Pohiva, who was reelected in 2017.
+The economy depends on agricultural products like squash, vanilla beans, and yams as well as tourism and fish exports.
 Emigrants’ remittances account for nearly one-third of GDP.

 The top personal income tax rate is 20 percent, and the top corporate tax rate is 25 percent.
 Other taxes include value-added and interest taxes.
-The overall tax burden equals 20.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 32.3 percent of total output (GDP), and budgets have been balanced.
-Public debt is equivalent to 45.1 percent of GDP.
+The overall tax burden equals 20.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 44.4 percent of the country’s output (GDP), and budget deficits have averaged 1.1 percent of GDP.
+Public debt is equivalent to 48.0 percent of GDP.

-A dynamic private sector has still not emerged, partly because of the inefficient implementation of a statutorily business-friendly regulatory environment.
-The formal labor structure is undeveloped, and labor regulations are not enforced effectively.
-The government influences prices through subsidies for electricity and subsidies to loss-making state-owned enterprises.
+A dynamic private sector has not emerged, partly because of inefficient implementation of a statutorily business-friendly regulatory environment.
+The formal labor sector is underdeveloped, and labor regulations are not enforced effectively.
+The foreign aid–dependent government is under pressure from international donors to scale back subsidies for electricity and loss-making state-owned enterprises.